KahWee - Web Development, AI Tools & Tech Trends

 Migrating from Cloudflare Pages to Workers - Do You Even Need To?

-Cloudflare is consolidating Pages into Workers.
-The migration is a one-line config change for static sites, but the real question is whether you need to migrate at all.
+Cloudflare is merging Pages into Workers.
+For static sites, the migration is a one-line config change.
+The real question: do you need to migrate at all?

 Static hosting is free on both platforms.
-The number of pages doesn't matter.
+Page count does not matter.

 Pages charges for builds: